Air France: Acquisitions and privatisation

 On 12 January 1990, the operations of government-owned Air France, semi-public Air Inter and wholly private Union de Transports Aériens (UTA) were merged into an enlarged Air France.
-Air France's acquisition of UTA and Air Inter was part of an early 1990s government plan to create a unified, national air carrier with the economies of scale and global reach to counter potential threats from the liberalisation of the EU's internal air transport market.
+Air France's acquisition of UTA and Air Inter was part of an early 1990s government plan to create a unified, national air carrier with the economies of scale and global reach to counter potential threats from the liberalisation of the European Union's internal air transport market.

 On 25 July 1994, a new holding company, Groupe Air France, was set up by decree.
 Groupe Air France became operational on 1 September 1994.
 It acquired the Air France group's majority shareholdings in Air France and Air Inter (subsequently renamed Air Inter Europe).
 On 31 August 1994, Stephen Wolf, a former United Airlines CEO, was appointed adviser to the Air France group's chairman Christian Blanc.
 Wolf was credited with the introduction of Air France's hub and spoke operation at Paris Charles de Gaulle.
-(Wolf resigned in 1996 to take over as CEO at US Airways.)
+Wolf resigned in 1996 to take over as CEO at US Airways.

-In 1997, Air France Europe was absorbed into Air France.
+In 1997, Air Inter Europe was absorbed into Air France.
 On 19 February 1999, French Prime Minister Lionel Jospin's Plural Left government approved Air France's partial privatisation.
 Its shares were listed on the Paris stock exchange on 22 February 1999.
 In June 1999, Air France and Delta Air Lines formed a bilateral transatlantic partnership.
 On 22 June 2000, this expanded into the SkyTeam global airline alliance.

 Air France–KLM merger

-On 30 September 2003, Air France and Netherlands-based KLM Royal Dutch Airlines announced the merger of the two airlines, the new company to be known as Air France–KLM.
-The merger became reality on 5 May 2004.
+On 30 September 2003, Air France and Netherlands-based KLM Royal Dutch Airlines announced the merger of the two airlines, with the new company to be known as Air France–KLM.
+The merger took place on 5 May 2004.
 At that point former Air France shareholders owned 81% of the new firm (44% owned by the French state, 37% by private shareholders), former KLM shareholders the rest.
 The decision of the Jean-Pierre Raffarin government to reduce the French state's shareholding in the former Air France group from 54.4% to 44% of the newly created Air France–KLM Group effectively privatised the new airline.
-In December 2004 the state sold 18.4% of its equity in Air France–KLM.
+In December 2004, the state sold 18.4% of its equity in Air France–KLM.
 The state's shareholding in Air France–KLM subsequently fell to just under 20%.

 Air France–KLM became the largest airline in the world in terms of operating revenues, and third-largest (largest in Europe) in passenger kilometres.
 Although owned by a single company, Air France and KLM continued to fly under their own brand names.
-Air France–KLM remained part of the SkyTeam alliance, which then included Aeroflot, Delta Air Lines, Aeroméxico, Korean Air, Czech Airlines, Alitalia, Northwest Airlines, China Southern Airlines, China Eastern Airlines, China Airlines, Air Europa, Continental Airlines, Garuda Indonesia, Vietnam Airlines, Saudia, Aerolineas Argentinas, and XiamenAir.
+Air France–KLM remained part of SkyTeam alliance, which then included Aeroflot, Delta Air Lines, Aeroméxico, Korean Air, Czech Airlines, Alitalia, Northwest Airlines, China Southern Airlines, China Eastern Airlines, China Airlines, Air Europa, Continental Airlines, Garuda Indonesia, Vietnam Airlines, Saudia, Aerolineas Argentinas, and XiamenAir.
 As of March 2004, the group employed 71,654 people.
 As of March 2007, the group employed 102,422 personnel.